What are the requirements for altering mobile/manufactured homes?

 (a) Existing asphalt roof will require removal of the original asphalt roofing material prior to the installation of new asphalt roofing.

-(b) If the original asphalt roofing material is not removed and a second layer of asphalt roofing is added, an engineering analysis must be completed to ensure that the existing roof structure can support the additional load while maintaining a 20 psf live roof load.
+(b) If the original asphalt roofing material is not removed and a second layer of asphalt roofing is added, an engineering analysis must be completed to ensure that the existing roof structure can support the additional load while maintaining a 20 pounds per square foot (psf) live roof load, or maintaining the specified roof load listed on the homes data compliance certificate.

 (c) Metal roofing with or without insulation board applied after removing existing asphalt shingles must: